mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 Most recently, [Berg and Nystr&ouml;m (2017)](https://arxiv.org/abs/1711.06464) published a very flexible version of this technique that essentially approximates $A$ and $F$ with two additional neural networks.

 On the other hand, there has been great recent success using the original formulation of the technique, i.e. where the solution of the PDE problem is approximated directly by a single neural network.
-For instance, [Sirignano and Spiliopolous](https://arxiv.org/pdf/1708.07469.pdf) used it to solve PDEs in up to 200 dimensions.
+For instance, [Sirignano and Spiliopolous (2017)](https://arxiv.org/pdf/1708.07469.pdf) used it to solve PDEs in up to 200 dimensions.
 [Han, Jentzen, and E (2018)](http://www.pnas.org/content/early/2018/08/03/1718942115.short) have independently reported similar results.
 These are extremely exciting results: solving high-dimensional PDE problems is historically extremely difficult.
 These groups were able to accomplish this by using custom-made deep neural network architectures; the majority of earlier papers only used shallow architectures.